 - CHILDREN Please note that due to security reasons our pool is of exclusive use for adults, and children under 18 are not allowed.
 We do welcome families with children in our beach and restaurant area.

 - DRESS CODE Beach chic.
 Please note that we reserve the right to deny entry to guests who are inappropriately dressed.

 When to go

-With approximately 250 days of sunshine a year, heading to Mallorca any time of year is a no-brainer and the weather is obviously a major attraction for tourists visiting the island.
-Even in winter, Mallorca’s temperature averages roughly 50ºF and the rest of the year is usually well into the high 70s.
+With approximately 250 days of sunshine a year, Mallorca is the perfect spot to visit any time.
+Even in winter, temperatures average roughly 50°F with the rest of the year staying in the high 70s.

-ABOVE: Mallorca attracts the billionaires on their mega yachts and the movie stars at their mountain estates
+Mallorca summers are known for the clientele they attract ranging from billionaires traveling their mega yachts to movie stars visiting their mountain estates.

 Where to stay